-Duties shall include inspecting and evaluating the fire scene, or evidence of the scene and/or conducting a comprehensive review of documentation generated during the examination(s) of the scene if the scene is no longer available, so as to determine the area or point of origin, source of ignition, material(s) ignited, and act or activity that brought ignition source and materials together and to assess the subsequent progression, extinguishment, and containment of the fire.
+Duties shall include inspecting, evaluating, and analyzing the fire scene or evidence of the scene, and conducting a comprehensive review of documentation generated during the examination(s) of the scene if the scene is no longer available, so as to determine the area or point of origin, source of ignition, material(s) ignited, and action or activity that brought the ignition source and materials together and to assess the subsequent progression, extinguishment, and containment of the fire.

-NFPA 1033 4.2.4 Interpret fire patterns, given standard equipment and tools and some structural or content remains, so that each individual pattern is evaluated with respect to the burning characteristics of the material involved and in context and relationship with all patterns observed and the mechanisms of heat transfer that led to the formation of the pattern.
+NFPA 1033 4.2.4 Interpret and analyze fire patterns, given standard equipment and tools and some structural or content remains, so that each pattern is identified and analyzed with respect to the burning characteristics of the material involved, the stage of fire development, the effects of ventilation within the context of the scene, the relationship with all patterns observed, and the understanding of the methods of heat transfer that led to the formation of the patterns identified and analyzed, and the sequence in which the patterns were produced is determined.

-(A) Requisite Knowledge.
-Fire dynamics, fire development, and the interrelationship of heat release rate, form, and ignitibility of materials.

-(B) Requisite Skills.
+- (A) Requisite Knowledge.
+Fire dynamics, fire development, and the interrelationship of heat release rate, form, and ignitibility of materials. - (B) Requisite Skills.
 Ability to interpret the effects of burning characteristics on different types of materials.